John A. Gowan

 is independent of the quantity of mass; the three leptonic

-different masses but carry the same electric charge.
+vastly different masses but carry the same electric

-Electric charge is not associated with bosons which move
+charge.
+Electric charge is not associated with bosons

-with intrinsic motion c, such as the gluon, photon, or
+which move with intrinsic motion c, such as the gluon,

-graviton.
-There is definitely a major, general asymmetry
+photon, or graviton.
+There is definitely a major, general

-associated with the loss of light's intrinsic motion which
+asymmetry associated with the loss of light's intrinsic

 Electric charge is the generalized symmetry debt representing the absence of antimatter.
 Of course, there are multiple specific asymmetries associated with the isolation of matter from antimatter; one major asymmetry I will single out as a contributing cause of the electrical charge symmetry debt is dimensional: light is 2-dimensional, mass is 4-dimensional.
 Light lacks the x, t dimensions of bound energy, as Einstein discovered.
 The jump from 2 to 4 dimensions in the conversion of light to particles (or bound to free electromagnetic energy) is a general loss of symmetry, since the 4th dimension inevitably includes time, which is an asymmetric, one-way dimension.
 It is this particular asymmetry, time, which electric charge especially protects against.
 Electric charge, through matter-antimatter annihilations, protects light's "non-local" dimensional symmetry by preventing light from devolving into local matter, gravitation, and the asymmetric time dimension which is matter's entropy drive and which provides matter's causal linkage.
 Electric charge is not related to the quantity of mass because the dimensional asymmetry of time applies equally to all 4-dimensional massive forms, irrespective of magnitude.
 Like most symmetry debts, electric charge is a charge of "quality" not "quantity".
 Raw energy debts (mass, momentum) are "quantity" debts.
 Gravity is unusual in that it partakes of both, as gravity is both an entropy debt of light (quantity - "pay now" - representing the quantity of mass) and a symmetry debt of light (quality - "pay later" - representing the local distribution/concentration of mass) - see below.